alibenmessaoud/stanford-machine-learning-course/week-05-neural-networks-learning/README.md

 Maximum: $h_\Theta(x^{(i)})$ far from $y^{(i)}$; Minimum: $h_\Theta(x^{(i)})$ $\approx$ $y^{(i)}$ and $J(\Theta)$ is low; Gradient will go the the minimum;

 ### III.
 Application of Neural Networks

+Apps in military to drive a car: Autonomous Driving